 Board member Richard Wilson of Powell said, “At the beginning of each season, the eight members of NWFS meet to narrow a full list of very different cinematic possibilities to a short list that becomes the season’s lineup.
 Somehow, this crazy democratic process has produced series after series that local audiences have sometimes passionately loved and, occasionally, angrily hated.
 We really appreciate our faithful member support for our experiments in alternative programming.”

 In Maudie, a withdrawn man employs a seemingly frail yet resolute woman as his housekeeper.
 The bright-eyed Maudie lives with a physical disability and a determination to become independent from her family and to pursue her art.
 The movie reveals their evolving relationship in unexpected plot twists.

-NWFS formed in January 2012 and organized its first season that winter/spring in collaboration with Tony Beaverson of Big Horn Cinemas.
+NWFS represents a community effort to bring exceptional movies to the Big Horn Basin.
+It formed in January 2012 in collaboration with Tony Beaverson of Big Horn Cinemas and subsequently became an affiliate of the Park County Arts Council.
 The NWFS board members are Richard Wilson and Harriet Bloom-Wilson, Jan and Lee Hermann, Anne Young and Jim Nielson, and Peter and Buzzy Hassrick.